SergioCoboLopez/ELN_Sergio/docs/january_23/index.md

 **MS** - I can check the code for errors tomorrow and see if it makes sense to use it.
 I need to think of a way to incorporate salinity in my code (a second variable and a second column) For my presentation tomorrow, think of the limitations that I have.

+### February 3

+**MS** I am going to take my function for hyperion to compute relative errors.
+That is the fastest solution I can come with right now.
+First, I need to convert the data into a list or numpy equivalent.
+Then I need to solve the function for the values of the temperature I am interested in.

+**W** - I will take a look at the draft I had sent Heather.
+Why would I repeat work that I had already done?
+I will put Breeann as an author
+Then I will look at the notes I took from the meeting.
+I think I should put more emphasis in the dichotomy than in the measurement itself (according to Brienn, at least) This is a decent outline, I believe.
+However, I notice how difficult it is to write; I think I need to have nothing else to think about while writing.

+**MS** I produced figures and values for relative errors.
+Can I introduce a second value for the salinity now?

+Let's if this makes sense.
+Looking at the tutorial:

+1. You define XLABS (name of the independent variables)
+2. x=data[XLABS]

+Although we did a copy of the variables with shorter names, I don't see any difference between what Roger does and what I did.

+Then, things are not the same.
+But it seems to me that Oriol is calling x and is calling XLABS.
+I do not see how things are different here.

+I get an error that I do not understand well.
+It is related to a library and not to the number of parameters, as far as I can see.
+How do I get over this?

+**M** - Biomath

+Feedback from my presentation:
+-I should think about experimental errors -Bootstrapping data and predictions (?)
+-Removing the salinity (as I did) is kind of cheating, because their fit uses salinity.

+-Goedels theorem
+-1.2e12 transistors/chip.
+-Running a computer: 20000 kW
+-Running a human: 1300 W
+-10e6 to 10e12 bits/s
+-Machine learning for the Vircorder